 The employment agreements as amended for the Company's Executive Chairman and CEO each contain termination provisions whereby if they are terminated without cause or following a material change, as defined therein, they will receive salary through the date of termination plus an additional 24 months, bonus that would be earned during the full year when the termination became effective (or a lump sum of 50% of the full target bonus), all stock options shall vest and healthcare benefits will continue for 24 months.
 The Company's General Counsel's employment agreement, as amended, contains an 18-month severance payment in the instance of a termination without cause or following a material change, as defined therein.
+In June 2023, the Company's General Counsel was provided the additional title of Executive Vice President - Corporate Development.

-Pursuant to amendments dated November 14, 2022 to the three employment agreements of the Company's Executive Chairman, CEO and General Counsel, as well as an amendment to the employment agreement for the Company's VP Operations (the "2022 Amendments"), each of these four employees have agreed to accept reduced salaries until the Company is successful in raising additional funds.
+Pursuant to amendments dated November 14, 2022 to the three employment agreements of the Company's Executive Chairman, CEO and EVP/General Counsel, as well as an amendment to the employment agreement for the Company's VP Operations (the "2022 Amendments"), each of these four employees have agreed to accept reduced salaries until the Company is successful in raising additional funds.
 Specifically, when the Company raises at least \$7.5 million in a single offering, each employee's salary will be increased to the full contracted rate; and prior to that time, the reduced salaries will be gradually increased as the Company raises \$2 million and then \$5 million.
 During this time, the difference between the reduced salaries and the full contracted salaries will not accrue as liabilities for the Company.
-As of March 31, 2023 and December 31, 2022, the accrued salary for the management team was \$79,166.
+As of June 30, 2023 and December 31, 2022, the accrued salary for the management team was \$79,166.

-Pursuant to the 2022 Amendments, \$758,748 of accrued salaries were settled with shares of common stock with an estimated fair value of \$606,998 and cash payments of \$151,750, of which \$79,166 remains unpaid and has been accrued as of March 31, 2023.
+Pursuant to the 2022 Amendments, \$758,748 of accrued salaries were settled with shares of common stock with an estimated fair value of \$606,998 and cash payments of \$151,750, of which \$79,166 remains unpaid and has been accrued as of June 30, 2023.
 The Company issued 168,611 shares of common stock on December 31, 2022 in connection with conversion of management salaries.
 The salary was converted at a price of \$3.55 per share.

 The shares of common stock issued pursuant to the 2022 Amendments are restricted and shall be subject to forfeiture as follows: until such time that the Company successfully closes \$5 million in a single fundraising (the "Trigger Event"), which may be completed in one or more closings over a period of 90 days, the shares of common stock may not be sold, transferred or otherwise disposed of by the holder.
 Upon the occurrence of the Trigger Event, the shares shall be fully vested.
 If the Trigger Event does not occur within 36 months of November 2022, the shares of common stock shall be forfeited and returned to the Company.
-The shares issued with the 2022 Amendments have been presented as issued and outstanding on the statement of stockholders' deficit as of March 31, 2023.
+The shares issued with the 2022 Amendments have been presented as issued and outstanding on the statement of stockholders' deficit as of June 30, 2023.

 The employment agreements, as amended, for the Company's Executive Chairman and CEO each contain a transaction bonus in the instance any of the Company's assets are sold or sublicensed or if the Company or its subsidiary is acquired, equal to 1.75% of the consideration received by the Company.
-The employment agreement, as amended, for the Company's General Counsel and for its VP Operations each contain a similar transaction bonus equal to 0.5% of consideration received by the Company.
+The employment agreement, as amended, for the Company's EVP/General Counsel and for its VP Operations each contain a similar transaction bonus equal to 1.0% of consideration received by the Company, pursuant to a Board consent authorized and approved as of July 26, 2023 (see Note 9 - Subsequent Events).